 Maybe get a pair of sandals made while you wait.

 Don’t miss the Palazzo Murat!
 It looks like a palace with its bougainvillea covered balconies.

 At the heart of every town is a church.
 Here it is Santa Maria Assunta with its green and yellow majolica dome which is visible from everywhere in town.

 At every turn the views are dramatic and memorable.

 All over the Amalfi Coast you will stumble upon wedding after wedding.
 Beautiful spot for a destination wedding.

 While you are here try your hand at a cooking class.
 There are many offered all over the coast.

 So plan your trip but leave time to relax, eat, drink and soak up the magic that is the Amalfi Coast!
 See you on our next leg of the journey when we travel to Sentieri degli Dei or “The Path of the Gods” above Positano.
 The views are breathtaking!

->

-> See all the photos from my trips to Italy on my Flickr page and be sure to Follow my Blog so you don’t miss the next installment.
+See all the photos from my trips to Italy on my Flickr page and be sure to Follow my Blog so you don’t miss the next installment.
 Part 3: Hiking on the Amalfi Coast!
-Did you miss Part 1?
-Here is a link!
+Did you miss Part 1: The Ultimate Guide to the Amalfi Coast?
 I would love to hear about your adventures on the Amalfi Coast.
 Post comments below.
-Follow me on Facebook.
+Follow me on Facebook